How long does it take to start attributing your Facebook mobile app ads with AppsFlyer?

 Since it's not possible to extract the lead's device ID from the landing page on mobile web, AppsFlyer uses fingerprinting as the attribution method.

-Getting Facebook cost (including clicks and impressions) data is super-easy to set up, but questions about it frequently arise.
+Although getting Facebook cost (including clicks and impressions) data is easy to set up, frequently questions about it arise.

 Below you can find the most common questions and examples explaining the Facebook cost feature.